Aeroluna/Vivify/README.md

 }
 ```

-Note: Camera depth mode is always set to `DepthTextureMode.Depth` and can be grabbed through by declaring a sampler called `_CameraDepthTexture` (See https://docs.unity3d.com/Manual/SL-CameraDepthTexture.html for more info.)
+Note: Camera depth mode always has the flags `DepthTextureMode.Depth` and `DepthTextureMode.MotionVectors` and can be grabbed through by declaring a sampler called `_CameraDepthTexture` (See https://docs.unity3d.com/Manual/SL-CameraDepthTexture.html for more info.)

 # DeclareCullingMask
 ```js